Fall 2015 applications are OPEN and due by November 1, 2014.

 - Evidence of experience in clinical practice as a registered nurse with a minimum of 12 months of intensive care unit (any ICU) experience at the time of interview (March of every year) required; Two to three years of critical care nursing experience is preferable in addition to the 12 months of ICU experience.
 Practice areas that are considered critical care are: surgical intensive care (including trauma, post-cardiovascular surgery and neurosurgical specialty units), medical intensive care (coronary care, pulmonary care, and other medical sub-specialty units), and pediatric and neonatal intensive care units.

-- Minimum cumulative grade point average of 3.0 (3.5 average for 2013 admission cycle applicants)
+- Minimum cumulative grade point average of 3.0; average has been 3.4

-- Revised Graduate Record Exam (GRE) minimum cumulative score of 290 an average was 310.
+- Graduate Record Exam (GRE) minimum cumulative score of 290 an average was 311.
 Please be advised that the scores need to be available at the time of application.
 Older scaled GRE scores will not be accepted.

 - TOEFL (U.S. citizens or international students) - The need for TOEFL will be assessed based on information provided by applicants on the application for admission, if required, a score of 250 (or 100 for internet-based exam) must be achieved and official score results must be provided.